 - Let your nose be your guide.
 Choose mushrooms that smell very fragrant, these are usually the good ones.

-- The bigger the mushroom, the more expensive it is.
+- The larger the mushroom, the more expensive you would expect it to be.

-Now am I the only one who thinks it is rather unethical for sellers to artificially ‘beautify’ the Winter Mushroom (Dong Gu) in such a way that will most likely mislead buyers into thinking this is a Flower Mushroom (Hua Gu)?
+Now, am I the only one who thinks it is rather unethical for sellers to ‘beautify’ the Winter Mushroom in such a way that could mislead buyers into thinking this is a Flower Mushroom?
 Do share your thoughts and feedback in the comments section below!

 Like this article?
 Please leave us a comment to let us know!